Vishnu Wagh: Illness and death

-In May 2016, Wagh suffered from a massive heart attack, resulting in significant kidney damage.
+In May 2016, Wagh suffered a massive heart attack, resulting in significant kidney damage.
 In August 2016, he suffered another heart attack, while at a public function in Panaji.
 He then underwent an angioplasty at the Goa Medical College (GMC) and was later shifted to Mumbai, where he was first treated at Hinduja Hospital, Mahim, and was later shifted to Kokilaben Dhirubhai Ambani Hospital at Andheri.
 This was due to the latter hospital's better neurosurgical facilities.
 While admitted in Mumbai, he was visited by many celebrities like Nana Patekar and Mahesh Manjrekar.
 He was also treated by the Goan-born neurosurgeon P. S. Ramani.
 Wagh returned to Goa in April 2017, when he was discharged.
 He had since been hospitalized multiple times.